Sunday, September 24, 2017

 photo by ldyck

 How do you choose what story to write?
 Do you consider where your words will do the most good?
-Do you consider if the story is yours to tell?
+Is the story yours to tell?
 Do you share your family's stories with courage?
 What about cultural appropriation?
 Does every story that comes into your head deserve to be written?
 Do you leave some stories for other authors to write?
 Or do you think distance gives you perceptive?
 Do you allow someone else's opinion to censor your creativity?
 Do you let the story choose you?

 photo by ldyck

-Some authors say they write the same story repeatedly throughout their career--only changing plot and character?
-Are they stuck or obsessed or committed or...?
+Some authors claim they write the same story throughout their careers, only changing the plot and characters.
+Are they stuck, obsessed, or committed?

 Next post: Canadian Literary Prizes